Have you come across Drupal Security and are wondering how to protect your app?

 Another security mechanism you can deploy is to restrict or block access to important files on your web server via the “.htaccess” configuration file.

-This is a file that you can edit with fine-grained commands that tell your Drupal implementation how to handle specific types of file and the commands that can be executed against them such as granting or denying access.
+This is a file that you can edit with fine-grained commands that tell your Drupal implementation how to handle specific types of files and the commands that can be executed against them such as granting or denying access.

 The commands in your .htaccess file affect the contents of the directory in which this file is created in.
 This means that you can create multiple instances of .htaccess to suit your security requirements on a per-directory basis.
 Consider the following example .htaccess file: